BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Fearless, Terror.

-Crushing Blow â€” *As Troll Brutes move, they smash their flails into the ground in an attempt to crush whatever lies in their path.*
+Crushing Blow — *As Troll Brutes move, they smash their flails into the ground in an attempt to crush whatever lies in their path.*

 Each time a Troll Brute moves into base contact with another model, it